Head-To-Head Comparison: Kaman (NYSE:KAMN) vs. Stable Road Acquisition (NASDAQ:MNTS)

 |3.00

-Kaman has a consensus target price of $59.00, indicating a potential upside of 69.49%.
-Given Kaman’s higher possible upside, analysts plainly believe Kaman is more favorable than Stable Road Acquisition.
+Kaman has a consensus price target of $59.00, suggesting a potential upside of 66.81%.
+Given Kaman’s higher probable upside, analysts plainly believe Kaman is more favorable than Stable Road Acquisition.

 Profitability